idun-corp/docs/service-object/README.md

 ### Route configuration examples

 Route can have multiple dispatcher specified inside `dispatchers` property.
-If you want to have `Email` and `SMS` dispatching, simply provide another dispatcher by providing it's `id` and required configuration.
+If you want to have `Email` and `SMS` dispatching, simply add another dispatcher by providing it's `id` and required configuration.

 `Email` dispatcher example: